The Challengers of the Unknown appeared in early 1957. They were one of Jack “the King” Kirby’s contributions to DC Comics.

 The Challs’ adventures continued for years, but there ain’t no digital reissue for the post-Kirby era yet.
-So this profile doesn’t draw *any* material from later books.
-Imagine that it was written in 1959.
+Therefore, this profile doesn’t draw *any* material from later books.

 This profile is presented in two parts, due to length.
-Though we describe each storyline within but a few paragraphs, we’re still dealing with a 322-pages collection.
+Though we describe each storyline within but a few sentences, we’re still dealing with a 322-pages collection.

 Powers & Abilities

 The four Challs are world-famous adventurers, each with their specialities.
 They work remarkably well together.